 Toilet Paper Not always necessary, but when you need it, you really need it.
 Make sure they are biodegradable so it doesn't damage the environment.
-Female Items Sometimes the unexpected can happen.
+Female Sometimes the unexpected can happen.
 Bring feminine hygiene supplies just in case.
-Hygiene items are also available for the asking from anyone you feel comfortable asking.
-A plastic Ziploc is good for used product.
+Hygiene iter also available for the asking from anyone you feel comfortable asking.
+A plastic Ziploc is good for product.
 Sanitizer & Face Masks For keeping your hands clean.
-Bring several face masks that are washable, or disposable.
+Bring several face masks that are disposable.
 Plan on wearing 1-2 per day.
-Disposable is easier than washing reusable ones.
-It is dusty at camp.
-Personal Barren and ad Occartitus 2, 2 trash bag Recommended Quantity: 2-3 Great for keeping trash out of your campsites, organizing wet/dirty clothes, and making backpacks waterproof.
+Personal trash bag Recommended Quantity: 2-3 Great for keeping trash out of your campsites, organizing wet/dirty clothes, and making backpacks waterproof.
 Note: Gallon-sized Ziploc bags work well, plus a larger bag.
-Great for keeping trash out of your campsites, organizing wet/dirty clothes, and making backpacks
+Contacts/ Glasses Prescription glasses are better than contacts.
+It is dusty at camp and contacts are easily lost.
+On overnight backpacking trips, the process of insertion and removing them is harder.
+Medical If you use/need an EpiPen, Inhaler, or other medications, don't forget them and check in at medic upon arrival!